openhab/org.openhab.binding.zwave/doc/qubino/zmnhwd_0_0.md

 ### Parameter 13: Dimming time when key pressed

 Dimming time when key pressed
-1 – 127 = from 1 to 127 seconds

-NOTE: Dimming time depends also on Min and Max dimming value.
+<p&gt1 – 127 = from 1 to 127 seconds </p&gt <p&gtNOTE: Dimming time depends also on Min and Max dimming value. </p&gt
 Values in the range 1 to 127 may be set.

 The manufacturer defined default value is ```3```.